What does sorting out the estate involve?

 The application fee is £215.
 There’s no fee to pay if the estate is worth less than £5,000.

-You need to fill in:
+If you're not applying online, you need to fill in:

 - Probate Application Form PA1